BattletechModders/IRTweaks/README.md

 * **DisableDebug**: Disables the "Debug career" buttons even when test tools enabled.
 * **DisableCombatRestarts**: Mission restarts lead to corruption at the salvage screen in vanilla, and especially in a modded game.
 This disables the UI selection that allows in-combat saves to be made.
 * **DisableCombatSaves**: Combat saves are prone to errors during vanilla gameplay, but especially so during modded gameplay.
 This disables the UI selection that allows in-combat saves to be made.
+* **DisableFiringStat**: Initializes a Weapon statistic `IsFiringDisabled`.
+While true, this weapon is forcibly disabled.
 * **DisableLowFundsNotification**: Disables the irritating "low funds" notification.
 * **DisableMPHashCalculation**: Disables a mod-hash calculated on startup that's only used to validate multiplayer games are compatible.
 Saves 2-3s of load time.
 * **ExplodingBuildingFix**: Use Vector3 distance calculation instead of Unity physics collider for transformer/cooling building explosions.
 Hopefully no more random damage to units halfway across the map.